FRC4048/robot-docs/docs/command-logging.md

 ### Welcome to the `CommandLoggger`

-The `CommandLogger` works by subscribing to some of the events of WPILib's `CommandScheduler:
+The `CommandLogger` works by subscribing to some of the events of WPILib's [`CommandScheduler`](https://docs.wpilib.org/en/stable/docs/software/commandbased/command-scheduler.html):

 1. `onCommandInitalize(Consumer<Command> action)`
 2. `onCommandFinish(Consumer<Command> action)`